BasyirSheersComputer/wastewise-30/docs/PRICING_STRATEGY.md

 * **Point-of-Sale (POS) Integrations:** Standard API connectors for popular POS systems used in Malaysia (e.g., OMO, i-Neighbour, StoreHub).
 * **Standard Features:** Core functionalities that address common pain points across most F&B businesses, such as a customer feedback module, basic menu management, and a reporting suite.

-**Pricing:** The pricing for the template part should be on a tiered, per-location, or per-user subscription model.
-This is where you would apply the value-based pricing strategy discussed earlier (e.g., RM 5,000 to RM 10,000 per month for a chain of 10 locations).
-The price is predictable and directly tied to the number of locations or users.
+**Pricing:** The pricing for the template part should be on a tiered, per-10-outlets subscription model.
+This is where you would apply the value-based pricing strategy discussed earlier (e.g., RM 5,000 per month for Professional plan covering up to 10 outlets, RM 10,000 per month for Enterprise plan covering up to 10 outlets).
+The price is predictable and directly tied to the number of outlet groups, with clear scaling for larger chains.

 ---